-The Company has a lease for a facility in Cranbury, New Jersey, consisting of 103,720 square feet of space including areas for offices, process development, research and development laboratories and 50,000 square feet dedicated to AAV Current Good Manufacturing Practice (cGMP) manufacturing facilities to support the Company's pipeline.
+The Company has a lease for a facility in Cranbury, New Jersey, consisting of 103,720 square feet of space including areas for offices, process development, research and development laboratories and 50,000 square feet dedicated to AAV Current Good Manufacturing Practice ("cGMP") manufacturing facilities to support the Company's pipeline.
 A smaller area within this facility was originally leased in August 2018, and the lease was amended in June 2019 to include the full building (such lease, as amended, the "NJ Lease Agreement").
 The NJ Lease Agreement has a 15-year term from September 1, 2019, with an option to renew for two consecutive five-year renewal terms.

-Estimated rent payments for the NJ Lease Agreement are \$1.2 million per annum, payable in monthly installments, depending upon the nature of the leased space, and subject to annual base rent increases of 3%.
+Estimated rent payments for the NJ Lease Agreement are \$1.2 million per annum, payable in monthly installments and subject to annual base rent increases of 3%.
 The total commitment under the NJ Lease Agreement is estimated to be approximately \$29.3 million over the 15-year term of the NJ Lease Agreement.
-The Company paid a cash security deposit of \$0.3 million to the landlord in connection with the NJ Lease Agreement which has been reflected in deposits in the consolidated balance sheets as of March 31, 2021 and December 31, 2020.
+The Company paid a cash security deposit of \$0.3 million to the landlord in connection with the NJ Lease Agreement which has been reflected in deposits in the consolidated balance sheets as of September 30, 2021 and December 31, 2020.

-The Company determined the lease commencement date was reached on March 15, 2020 when the construction of all landlord owned improvements had been substantially completed and when the Company began including its leasehold improvements on the balance sheet and move equipment into the space.
+The Company determined the lease commencement date was reached on March 15, 2020 when the construction of all landlord owned improvements had been substantially completed and when the Company began including its leasehold improvements on the consolidated balance sheet and move equipment into the space.
 Upon commencement of the NJ Lease Agreement in March 2020, the Company recognized total right-of-use assets of \$47.7 million, with a corresponding lease liability of \$20.2 million.
 The Company reclassified \$26.5 million of construction costs in progress and \$1.1 million of prepaid rent as part of the right of use asset upon the lease commencement date of March 15, 2020.
-During the three months ended March 31, 2021, the Company reclassified an additional \$0.3 million bringing the aggregate reclassification to \$32.4 million of construction costs in progress as part of the right of use asset.
+During the nine months ended September 30, 2021, the Company reclassified an additional \$0.1 million bringing the aggregate reclassification to \$32.1 million of construction costs in progress as part of the right of use asset.

-Interest associated with the financing lease was \$0.5 million and \$0.2 million for the three months ended March 31, 2021 and 2020, respectively and is recorded as interest expense on the consolidated statements of operations.
+Interest associated with the financing lease was \$0.5 million and \$1.4 million for the three and nine months ended September 30, 2021, respectively.
+Interest associated with the financing lease was \$0.5 million and \$1.1 million for the three and nine months ended September 30, 2020, respectively.
+This is recorded as interest expense on the consolidated statements of operations.